wonambi-python/wonambi/docs/source/gui/analysis.rst

 *Normalization*

 You may normalize the resulting spectral data, either with respect to its own integral or with respect to a normalization period.

-To normalize a signal to its integral, select ``by integral of each segment`` in the Normalization box drop-down menu.
+To normalize a signal to its integral, select ``by integral of each segment`` in the drop-down menu.
 Each power value will then be divided by the sum of all power values for that segment.

 To normalize with respect to a normalization period, you must first demarcate this period, either using an Event Type(s) or Stage(s).
 For example, you may have recorded a quiet wakefulness period at the start of the recording.
-In this case, you may create a new Event Type and call it something lke 'qwak' and mark the entire period as an event on the trace.
+In this case, you may create a new Event Type and call it something like 'qwak' and mark the entire period as an event on the trace.
-You may need to increase the Window Length in View or on the toolbar in order to mark the entire period in one window.
+You may need to increase the Window Length (in View or on the toolbar) in order to mark the entire period within one window.

 ..
 NOTE::
-   In Wonambi, Events are channel-specific by default, but for the purposes of demarcating a normalization period, you may mark events on any channel in the Channel Group.
+   In Wonambi, events are channel-specific by default, but for the purposes of demarcating a normalization period, you may mark events on any channel in the channel group.
-   Just make sure the channel is still in the Channel Group at the moment of analysis.
+   Just make sure the channel is still in the channel group at the moment of analysis.

 Once the normalization period is marked as one or several 'qwak' events, select ``by mean of event type(s)`` in the drop-down menu and select 'qwak' in the ``Event type(s)`` list.
 The power values for each segment will then be divided by the mean power values of all 'qwak' events.

-Alternatively, you may want to normalize with respect to a Stage mean.
+Alternatively, you may want to normalize with respect to a stage mean.
 In this case, select ``by mean of stage(s)`` and select the desired stage(s) in the ``Stage(s)`` list.
 The power values for each segment will then be divided by the mean power values for all 30-s epochs of the selected stage(s).
 Note that this option may extend processing time considerably.